kelveden/streamfire/README.md

 * Open the room in a browser.
 * Search a given room for messages matching a specific search term.

+To get the most from streamfire you'll need a terminal emulator that supports ANSI colours - Personally, I use (terminology)[https://www.enlightenment.org/p.php?p=about/terminology] from the Enlightenment project if only because you just need to click on image links from streamfire to see a popup of the image :-)

 Installation
 ------------
 streamfire runs as a nodejs executable.
 So, to create a global symlink to the streamfire binaries: